National Cable & Telecommunications Ass'n v. Brand X Internet Services

 National Cable & Telecommunications Association v.
 Brand X Internet Services, 545 U.S. 967 (2005), was a United States Supreme Court case in which the court held that decisions by the Federal Communications Commission (FCC) on how to regulate Internet service providers are eligible for Chevron deference, in which the judiciary defers to an administrative agency's expertise under its governing statutes.
-While the case concerned routine regulatory processes at the FCC and applied to interpretations of the Communications Act of 1934 and Telecommunications Act of 1996, the ruling served as an important precedent on the matter of regulating network neutrality in the United States for several years until changes in the American judiciary's attitudes toward deference to Executive Branch agencies.
+The case concerned routine regulatory processes at the FCC and applied to interpretations of the Communications Act of 1934 and Telecommunications Act of 1996, but the ruling also served as an important but indirect precedent on the matter of regulating network neutrality in the United States, While the precedent still holds for general FCC policy processes, it has become less influential for network neutrality due to subsequent changes in the judiciary's attitudes toward deferring to the agency's expertise.